 The majority of the fishing is done on the drift on both the Mnyera and Ruhudji Rivers.
 Tourette utilizes 16-foot aluminum boats with 25HP outboards for all fishing on the rivers.
 Wade fishing is unusual and not recommended.
 Because of the remote nature and location of the operation, it is recommended that you bring all of your own equipment.
 Bring several rods and extra fly lines as well.
 Yellow Dog will provide you with a complete packing list and equipment list in your pre-trip confirmation packet.

 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.
 All prices listed below are per person, based on double or single occupancy, and quoted in US dollars.
 Trips of any length can be arranged, so please call Yellow Dog for details and custom package pricing.
-All Tourette Fishing packages run Saturday to Saturday with six full days and two half-days of fishing.
+PLEASE NOTE: On July 10, 2019, Tourette released new rates that will be applicable for all trips that are booked or arranged moving forward.
+Also note that all Tourette Fishing packages run Saturday to Saturday with six full days and two half-days of fishing.